-PRACTICE STANDARD 4 GUARDIAN AD LITEM
+PRACTICE STANDARD 4 Guardian ad litem

-STANDARD 4.1 The Guardian ad litem shall assist in determining the interests of the subject.
+The Guardian ad litem shall assist in determining the interests of the subject.

 AUTHORITY: D.C.
-CODE § 21-2033 AND SCR-PD 327 (b)
+CODE § 21-2033 AND SCR-PD 327 (B)

-- Be familiar with the procedures required for appointment of Guardians and Conservators. - Ascertain the interests of the subject of the proceeding, especially when the subject is unable to express his or her views. - Review legal documents executed by the subject and interview persons who most likely have personal knowledge of the subject's wishes. - Communicate with Counsel for the Subject so counsel can advocate more effectively on behalf of the subject once the Guardian ad litem has determined the best interests of the subject. - Communicate with other parties as to the determination of the subject's interests, including any Visitor or Examiner, and Counsel for the Petitioner. - Attend all Intervention Proceedings and conferences involving appointment of a Guardian and Conservator, and communicate the interests of the subject during such proceedings as the Court directs. - Do not file a report unless requested by the Court.
+- Be familiar with the procedures required for appointment of guardians and conservators. - Ascertain the interests of the subject of the proceeding, especially when the subject is unable to express his or her views. - Review legal documents executed by the subject and interview persons who most likely have personal knowledge of the subject's wishes. - Communicate with counsel for the subject so counsel can advocate more effectively on behalf of the subject once the GAL has interpreted the interests of the subject. - Communicate with other parties as to the interpretation of the subject's interests, including any visitor or examiner, and Counsel for the Petitioner. - Attend all legal proceedings and conferences involving appointment of a guardian and conservator, and communicate the interests of the subject during such proceedings as the court directs. - If requested by the Court, file a report regarding the interpretation of the subject's interests whenever possible prior to the Intervention Hearing.

-PRACTICE STANDARD 5-A VISITOR
+PRACTICE STANDARD 5 Visitor

-The Visitor is an independent investigator who is expected to reach his or her own conclusions regarding the subject's circumstances.
-The court will, on occasion, appoint a Visitor to conduct a special investigation into specific issues raised by the petition.
+The Visitor is an independent investigator who is expected to reach his or her own conclusions regarding the circumstances surrounding the subject.
+The Court will, on occasion, appoint a Visitor to conduct a special investigation in specifically identified issues.

-STANDARD 5-A.1 The Visitor shall thoroughly investigate the current circumstances of the subject of the intervention proceeding and respond specifically to any issues raised in the petition or as requested by the Court in the order of appointment.
+The Visitor shall thoroughly investigate the current circumstances of the subject of the intervention proceeding and respond specifically to any issues raised in the Petition or requested by the Court in the order of appointment of the Visitor.

-Authority: D.C.
-Code § 21-2033(c) and SCR-PD 327(b)
+AUTHORITY: D.C.
+CODE § 21-2033 (C) AND SCR-PD 327(B).

-- Interview the subject of the proceeding, the petitioner, any person nominated by the petitioner to serve as Guardian or Conservator, and such other persons as the Visitor deems appropriate. - Communicate with the subject in a manner that will allow the subject, to the extent possible, to understand the nature of the proceedings and the Visitor's role in these proceedings. - Visit the present place of abode of the subject and any place proposed as a subsequent residence for the subject. - Meet with appropriate persons to determine potential or existing conflicts of interest that would preclude the appointment of any person nominated by any party to serve as Guardian or Conservator. - Nominate a person to serve as Guardian or Conservator if the petitioner or other parties have not named a nominee. - File a written report at least 10 days prior to the intervention hearing and mail a copy to all persons listed on the order of appointment. - Attend the intervention hearing and be prepared to testify unless excused by the Court.
+- Visit the present place of abode of the subject and any place proposed as a subsequent residence for the subject. - Meet with appropriate persons to determine potential or existing conflicts of interest that would preclude the appointment of any person nominated by any party to serve as quardian or conservator. - Nominate a person to serve as guardian or conservator if the Petitioner or other parties have not named a nominee. - File a report 10 days prior to the Intervention Hearing and ensure that all parties receive a copy of the report before the hearing. - Attend the hearing unless excused by the Court.